carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 ~~~
 {: .language-python}

-We also report the output, obtained on the same notebook on Google Colab.
+We also report the output, obtained on the same notebook on Google Colab; as always note that your result will vary based on the environment and GPU you are using.

 ~~~
 100 loops, best of 5: 6.83 ms per loop
 ~~~
 {: .output}

-And we finish by computing how much faster the GPU code is compared with the CPU one.
-We do this by dividing the execution time of the sequential execution by the time of the parallel execution, both in seconds.
+Sorting an array using CuPy, and therefore the GPU, is clearly much faster than using NumPy; but how much faster?
+Having recorded the average execution time of both operations, we can then compute the speedup of using CuPy over NumPy.
+The speedup is defined as the ratio between the sequential (NumPy in our case) and parallel (CuPy in our case) execution time; beware that both execution times need to be in the same unit, this is why we had to convert the GPU execution time from milliseconds to seconds.

 ~~~
 1.84 / 0.00683
 ~~~
 {: .language-python}

-With the result being the following.
+With the result of the previous operation being the following.

 ~~~
 269.39970717423137
 ~~~
 {: .output}

-Using the GPU to sort the array we obtained an increase in performance of 269 times.
+We can therefore say that by using the GPU with CuPy for our `sort()` operation we obtained a speedup of 269, or simply put an improvement in performance of 269 times.

 {% include links.md %}